Highways in Hungary

 Controlled-access highways in Hungary are dual carriageways, grade separated with controlled-access, designed for high speeds.
 The legislation amendments define two types of highways: motorways (autópálya) and expressways (autóút).

 The main differences are that motorways feature emergency lanes and the maximum allowed speed limit is 130 km/h, while expressways may be built without them and the speed limit is 110 km/h.

 According to Magyar Közút Nonprofit Zrt.
 (Hungarian Public Roads Ltd.; a state-owned enterprise responsible for the operation and maintenance of public roads in the country), the total length of the Hungarian highway system was 1,855 kilometers in 2022.
 The construction of the Hungarian highway system started in 1964 with M7, which connected Budapest with Lake Balaton by 1975.
 The total length of the system reached a milestone of 200 km in 1980, surpassed 500 km in 1998 and 1000 km in 2007.

-As of July, 2022, the Hungarian highway network comprises 26 highways (13 motorways and 13 expressways), 12 of which (M1, M5, M7, M15, M19, M25, M30, M31, M35, M43, M51 and M70) have reached their total planned length.
+As of July 2022, the Hungarian highway network comprises 26 highways (13 motorways and 13 expressways), 12 of which (M1, M5, M7, M15, M19, M25, M30, M31, M35, M43, M51 and M70) have reached their total planned length.

-Technical parameters
+Road categories

-Road signs are white shield on blue and the abbreviation for both types of highways is M.
+Road signs are white shield on blue and the abbreviation for both types of highways is M. There are 2 main categories of state-owned roads in Hungary: motorways (autópálya – pl. autópályák) and highways (autóút – pl. autóutak).